Azure-Samples/active-directory-dotnet-v1-to-v2/TokenCacheMigration/README.md

    ```

 2. Build the solution.
-3. Run any of the three console application, and then another, you should see that the token cache is shared: you don't need to re-sign-in.
+3. Run any of the three console applications, and then another, you should see that the token cache is shared: you don't need to re-sign-in.
 4. delete the token cache files (in the same folder as the Visual Studio solution):
    - `cacheAdalV3.bin`
    - `unifiedCache.bin`

 5. Alternatively, if you want to try out all the combinations, you can run the `TestAll.bat` script.
-This scripts:
+This batch script:

-- delete both token cache files if they exist
+- deletes both token cache files if they exist
 - runs one of the desktop apps (you'll need to sign-in with a work and school account)
 - runs one of the other two desktop apps. you are automatically signed-in